Tommy Little (comedian): Television

 Little has been the comedic panelist on Ten's prime time entertainment news program The Project, filling the spot of regular Peter Helliar since 2014.

 In 2016, Little hosted Whose Line Is It Anyway?
 Australia, an improvisational comedy show, based on the British show of the same name on Foxtel network's The Comedy Channel.

-Little's television debut was many years before he shot to fame, when he featured on two episodes of "Rex Hunt’s Fishing Adventures" as a youngster.

 In 2020 following lockdowns in Melbourne Little performed a show with live audience at Melbourne International Comedy Festival 'Tommy Little: Self-Diagnosed Genius' which was distributed on Amazon.
-As part of the show Little stated he was single and uncircumcised, to the relief of the audience.
-Tommy is also a advocate for 10% less taco toppings which pairs well with his already stern stance on urination on his chest.

 Radio

 Little regularly filled in for Hughesy & Kate on Nova 100 whilst they were on holidays.
 In October 2013, Nova 100 announced that Little would join Meshel Laurie to host Meshel & Tommy early December 2013, replacing Hughesy & Kate.
 In October 2015, Little announced that he would be leaving Nova 100 at the end of the year.

 In January 2017, Southern Cross Austereo announced that Little and Carrie Bickmore would host Carrie & Tommy across the Hit Network.
 The show airs weekdays from 3pm to 6pm.